 Peter was self-confident and fell.
 (1 Corinthians 10:12 Wherefore let him that thinketh he standeth take heed lest he fall.)
 But, when he did fall, the Lord Jesus, in the midst of His trial before His enemies, turned and looked upon Peter.
-Luke 22:61 And the Lord turned, and looked upon Peter.
+Luke 22:61-62 And the Lord turned, and looked upon Peter.
 And Peter remembered the word of the Lord, how he had said unto him, Before the cock crow, thou shalt deny me thrice.
-62 And Peter went out, and wept bitterly.
-Imagine the Lord Jesus Christ taking a moment to turn and look at Peter at a time like that, and thus remind Peter both of His prophecy and His prayer for him!
+And Peter went out, and wept bitterly.
+Imagine the Lord Jesus Christ taking a moment to turn and look at Peter at a time like that, and thus remind Peter both of His prophecy and His prayer for him - because I think He wanted Him to remember both!
 What a beautiful picture to us that God is never too busy for His children, even those that deny Him!
 Surely it is a grievous sin to deny the Lord, the Creator of heaven and earth; yet God not only forgives, as with Peter, but He takes the time to intervene and bring the repentance that is needed for that forgiveness to happen.

 When Peter first met the Lord Jesus in Luke 5, his response to Jesus' miracle of the great catch of fish was considerably different.
 Luke 5:8 When Simon Peter saw it, he fell down at Jesus' knees, saying, Depart from me; for I am a sinful man, O Lord.
 At that point he did not have confidence that his sins were forgiven, and he had not learned the Lord's great love for him yet.
-Now (John 21) he knew it, and he was no longer afraid.
+Now, by John 21, he knew it, and he was no longer afraid.

 Lovest Thou Me?